APPR/Teacher Evaluation

 SED Review of Plans

 Districts must file their STEPS plan with the Commissioner of Education for review.
 Once a STEPS plan has been adopted it remains in effect until a new plan is accepted by the Commissioner.
-SED has released the following field guidance on Chapter 143.
+SED has developed the following web page with resources on STEPS plans.

 Availability of STEPS Plans